InteropIO/finsemble-seed/src/samples/toolbar/README.md

 The toolbar component creates a global store using the Finsemble [DistributedStoreClient](https://documentation.chartiq.com/finsemble/DistributedStoreClient.html) called 'Finsemble-Toolbar-Store'.
 The toolbar initially loads the items from the config into the `menus` field of the store.
 Updating the `menus` field will update the items on the toolbar.

 ### Toolbar Pins
 The FinsembleToolbar also provides the functionality to "pin" items to the toolbar in the "center" section.
-For this functionality, the components that need to pin items to the Toolbar need to add a pin to the `pins` field of the Toolbar Store.
+For this functionality, the components that need to pin items to the toolbar need to add a pin to the `pins` field of the Toolbar Store.
 The pins are configured in the same way as the items in the `menuItems`.
 For sample code, see the [AppLauncher component](../appLauncher/) and the [WorkspaceManagement component](../workspaceManagementMenu/) which make use of this functionality.

 The toolbar saves pins to storage using the Finsemble [StorageClient](https://documentation.chartiq.com/finsemble/StorageClient.html) and loads them back from storage on startup.